How to be more efficient while working from home

 Working from home is very different from anything - especially from coworking.
 It is also amazingly hard to write about this topic for me as I feel, it is about home, a very personal matter.
-As a personal matter, it is totally different for everyone.
-I am going to approach this with a mix of personal experiences, as I am mainly working from home and not from coworking offices and I will also generalize the topic as I don’t think we are very much different at all.
+As a personal matter, it is entirely different for everyone.
+I am going to approach this with a mix of own experiences, as I am mainly working from home and not from coworking offices and I will also generalize the topic as I don’t think we are very much different at all.
 Treat this chapter with a grain of salt though and only apply the tips here, if you feel them personally working for you.

 The importance of a daily routine

-Work mode & home mode
+Work mode and home mode

 Go to work mode on-demand but go to home mode if needed.
-When you work from home, the work-life balance becomes sort-of irrelevant and it is under heavy pressure.
+When you work from home, the work-life balance becomes sort-of irrelevant, and it is under heavy pressure.
 There is only one great thing about commuting to an office: getting yourself ready to enter or exit from work mode.
 When your home is your office, this getting ready feeling comes instantly.
 To switch between modes, have a trigger.
 To me, there are two things.
 Space and tools.
 I have a separate room, a study, where I do most of my work.
 It is created and designed as an office.
 I have a whiteboard there, a proper desk and chair – if your home is your office, you can finally invest in office equipment that is great.
 When I enter that room, I am in work mode instantly.
 My brain knows when I am in that room, work will be done.
-Serious focused work.
+Serious and focused work.
 I also have a living room with a comfy couch – when I am there and open up my tool, my workstation, which is my laptop, I am also in work mode.
-But because my living room is used not just for work, I tend to do non-focused tasks there.
+However, because my living room is used not just for work, I tend to do non-focused tasks there.
 Reading, emailing and sometimes I have my calls there.
 When I enter my study room, I am at work.
 When I open up my laptop, I am at semi-work.
-These are my personal triggers but I think it is important for everyone to establish a trigger system that tricks your brain when you are at home working or just at home living.
+These are my triggers, but I think it is essential for everyone to establish a trigger system that tricks your brain when you are at home working or just at home living.

-Invest in tools & equipment
+Invest in tools and equipment